dream-html - build robust and maintainable OCaml Dream webapps

 Run the test and print out diff if it fails:

-dune runtest # Will also exit 1 on failure
+dune test # Will also exit 1 on failure

 Set the new version of the output as correct: